 Vale of Rheidol Railway

 How’s this for a gentle adventure?
-One of the Great Little Trains of Wales runs through the Rheidol Valley, from Aberystwyth to the Cambrian Coast.
-For over 100 years, it’s been treating passengers to the beautiful scenery of the area.
+One of the Great Little Trains of Wales runs through the Rheidol Valley, from Aberystwyth to Devil's Bridge.
+For over 100 years, the Vale of Rheidol Railway been treating passengers to the beautiful scenery of the area.
+Explore more of the Elan Valley by taking the remote, narrow Cwmystwyth road to Devil's Bridge to catch the train.

-Take a visit to Penybont to see this unique vintage store, tea room and shop.
-There’s a nostalgic museum, galleries and eating facilities.
+Take a trip to Penybont near Llandrindod Wells to visit the Thomas Shop, a unique vintage store, tea room and shop.
+There’s a nostalgic museum, a Wool Emporium, galleries and a cafe.

 Gigrin Farm and Red Kite Feeding Centre, Rhayader